fedorenko22116/request-bundle/readme.md

 ### Using DTOs as property

 There is also a possibility to specify deeper nested level in the request.
 To do it, specify special option of `PropConverter::isDto` for class property.
-This will prevent standart `ParamConverter` to be applied and will recursively perform `AbstractRequest` converter to the object.
+This will prevent standart `ParamConverter` to be applied and will recursively perform `RequestInterface` converter to the object.

 ```php
 use LSBProject\RequestBundle\Request\RequestInterface;